 It does not require much leaven in order to leaven a whole ball of dough.
 A little sin in a person’s life keeps working until the whole personality has been poisoned.
 “Put sin away,” God commands.
 “Do not let it be seen in your house.
 Keep away from sin.
 Remove it from your presence forever.”

-And ye shall observe the feast of unleavened bread; for in this selfsame day [fifteenth of Abiba high Sabbath] have I brought your armies out of the land of Egypt: therefore shall ye observe this day in your generations by an ordinance for ever.
+‘So you shall observe the Feast of Unleavened Bread, for on this same day I will have brought your armies out of the land of Egypt.
+Therefore you shall observe this day throughout your generations as an everlasting ordinance.
 (Exodus 12:17)

 It can be seen that the separation of leaven from the camp of Israel is symbolic of the separation of Egypt from Israel.
 It is the dividing of the light from the darkness.